Invest Better: Net Profit Ratio, Examples & Calculations

 Calculating Net Profit Ratio

-Net Profit Ratio is a critical financial metric that measures the efficiency of a company in generating profit from its revenue.
+Net Profit Ratio is a critical financial metric that measures a company’s efficiency in generating profit from its revenue.
 It reflects the percentage of revenue that becomes net profit after all expenses have been subtracted.

 Net Profit Ratio Formula